pradeeprao22/share_modules/README.md

 # Future:

 ## Every coding language (technology) is going to have a different process or worker.
-Initially: Ruby, Python, PHP, JAVA
+Initially: Ruby, Javascript

 ### Things needs to cover:
 2) Making the UI more user-friendly.